Private Invitation – Space Limited

 Bring your dinner/snack and come together to engage in conversation with movement leaders & organizers to deepen our individual and collective analysis of the current political moment.
 This is a great opportunity to explore critical issues facing our communities and how grassroots communities are building power to confront these challenges to envision a future and world we want.

-RSVP here: [https://tinyurl.com/2021dinnerseries] You will receive a zoom link to the event the DAY OF the conversation.
-Please do not share this link with others.
+Please pre-register and RSVP [here].
+You will receive a unique zoom link.
+Please do NOT share this link with others.

 Topic List (Speakers will be updated as confirmed)